Sama-006/LifePulse/USE_CASES.md

 ## 2. Use Cases

 ### UC01 - Register/Login
-  -  Actors: Patient, Doctor
+  -  Actors: Patient, Doctor, Admin
   -  Goal: To securely create an account or access the system using valid credentials.
   -  Main Flow:
       1. The actor opens the system (web or mobile app).
       2. The actor selects “Register” or “Login.”
-      3. For registration, the actor provides name, email, password, and role (Patient or Doctor).
+      3. For registration, the actor provides name, email, password, and role (Patient, Doctor, or Admin).
       4. The system validates input and encrypts credentials.
       5. The account is created and stored securely in the database.
       6. For login, the actor enters credentials.